meierh/Embedded_System_Hands_On_I/Task_6/readme.md

 ### Short explanation of the schematic
 Circuit with 5V voltage source V2, the LED, a resistor R2, which limits the current through the LED, and a transistor.
 We use the transistor as a switch.
 When the voltage source V3 activates the circuit the transistor "switches" on and the LED lights up.

 A small base current to the BJT results in a larger collector current.
 The relationship between those two currents is called the DC current gain (hFE).
-The DC current gain depends in particular on the temperature and collector current and, according to the [data sheet](https://assets.nexperia.com/documents/data-sheet/BC817_SER.pdf) for the BC817-25, ranges from 160 to 400 at an ambient temperature of 25 °C and a collector current of 100 mA and a Collecter-to-Emitter voltage of 1 V.
+The DC current gain depends in particular on the temperature and collector current and, according to the [data sheet](https://assets.nexperia.com/documents/data-sheet/BC817_SER.pdf) for the BC817-25, ranges from 160 to 400 at an ambient temperature of 25 °C and a collector current of 100 mA and a Collector-to-Emitter voltage of 1 V.

 ### Simulation